phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![action_combo](https://cloud.githubusercontent.com/assets/353180/9313435/02554d2a-44f1-11e5-8cd9-0aadd1e02b18.png)

 If your user clicks on the main body of the notification your app will be opened.
-However if they click on either of the action buttons the app will open (or start) and the specified JavaScript callback will be executed.
+However if they click on either of the action buttons the app will open (or start) and the specified JavaScript callback will be executed if there is a function defined, and if there isn't an event will be emitted with the callback name.
 In this case it is `app.emailGuests` and `app.snooze` respectively.
 If you set the `foreground` property to `true` the app will be brought to the front, if `foreground` is `false` then the callback is run without the app being brought to the foreground.

 ### In Line Replies